FireEmblemUniverse/scratch/tutorials/how-to-decomp/search.md

 ## Reflection

-Hopefully by now, you should have a pretty good idea of my thought process when trying to look through code.

 Note that the precise process outlined here was actually quite roundabout:

 - We could have skipped reading through `DisplayPage1` simply by giving up on